charlynebuerki/data-visualization-project-2021-cam/README.md

 ![Map of listings](assets/figures/listings-map.png)

-As can be observed in the figure above, most listings are densely situated in each of the regions' hotspots (Geneva City, Lausanne, and Zurich City respectively).
-An interesting choice made by the data provider is to include entire cantons for Geneva and Vaud despite only including the city of Zurich instead of the entire canton.
+Most listings are densely situated in each of the regions' hotspots (Geneva City, Lausanne, and Zurich City respectively).

-Next, it could be interesting to get more information about the distributions of certain features and their correlations.

-In the following figure, the correlation between features of interest are displayed.
+How are certain features distributed and correlated?

 ![Features correlation](assets/figures/listings-correlation.png)